saleyn/otp.net/README.md

 ## NOTE ##

 This project is being phased out into an updated and more powerful implementation of Erlang interface for .NET called NFX.Erlang.
-NFX is a library that will be open sourced in Jan 2014.
+The project is located at https://github.com/aumcode/nfx.
 Pre-release documentation is available [here](http://itadapter.com/nfxhelp/) (under NFX.Erlang section).